Concord Baptist Church of Christ - Brooklyn, NY

 • unknown

-The Concord Baptist Church was founded in 1863.
+The Concord Baptist Church of Christ was founded on May 18, 1847.
 An early church building was located at 165 Duffield Street at Myrtle Avenue.

 Concord Baptist Church was rebuilt following the fire, and the present brick building was opened c.1954.